vladimirfomene/github-client/README.md

-# SpringBoot Github Client Using Retrofit
+# Spring Boot GitHub Client Using Retrofit

 ## Ide and Tools
 * I used Intellij IDE to develop this sample application.
-* I created a skeleton of the project from [Springboot's bootstrap site](https://start.spring.io/)
+* I created a skeleton of the project from [Spring Boot's bootstrap site](https://start.spring.io/)
-* Specified gradle as my build system and selected web for my dependencies.
+* Specified Gradle as my build system and selected web for my dependencies.

 ## App Dependencies
-* Springboot starter web and Springboot starter test for handling http requests
+* Spring Boot starter web and Spring Boot starter test for handling HTTP requests
 * JAXB to add support for Java 10.
-* Retrofit, which is Square's http client used for quering the github api.
+* Retrofit, which is Square's HTTP client used for quering the GitHub api.
-* Google Gson, which converts POJOs to json and vice-versa.
+* Google Gson, which converts POJOs to JSON and vice-versa.
-* Retrofit Gson converter, to handle the conversion of http response body from Json to POJOs and http request body from POJOs to Json.
+* Retrofit Gson converter, to handle the conversion of http response body from JSON to POJOs and HTTP request body from POJOs to JSON.

 ## App Setup
-* Create a github account if you don't already have one.
+* Create a GitHub account if you don't already have one.
 Go to the settings page.
 On the settings page click on the developer settings button and on the developer settings page click on personal access token.
 You will be taken to your personal access token page creation.
 On this page click on the `Generate Token` button to create a new token.
  But don't worry about this section, I have already created a token for you.